 “Awesome!” smiled Ms. Sneed.
 “I’ll try it.”

 “I sent home a note asking each child to bring their I Spy items,” Mr. Frank continued.
+He pulled what looked like a permission slip from his bag.

 “When the day arrived, some students forgot their items.
 No problem!
 I just gave them a bag and asked them to find items around the room for their pictures.”

 The following week, Mr. Frank walked into Ms. Sneed’s class.
 Where was she?
 All around him, kids arranged dozens of random materials for their I Spy projects.
 Oh – and there was Ms. Sneed, phone in hand, snapping photographs of her students’ work.
-Instead of stressed and strained about teaching poetry, she actually looked happy.
+Instead of stressed and strained about teaching rhyming poetry, she actually looked happy.